 Leverage a Fraud and Bot Detection tool

-While the techniques outlined above can give you some piece of mind and can be quite effective in certain circumstances, most of these tools also have significant drawbacks, such as increased friction on the user experience, or heavy labor costs for your IT department.
+While the techniques outlined above can give you some piece of mind and can be quite effective in certain circumstances, most of these tools also have significant drawbacks, such as increased friction on the user experience or heavy labor costs for your IT department.
 The best solution to stop form bots is to leverage a fraud and bot detection tool.
-Not only do these tools detect and block invalid traffic, they also save valuable time and keep friction for legitimate users to a minimum.
+Not only do these tools detect and block invalid traffic, but they also save valuable time and keep friction for legitimate users to a minimum.